-The fusion of growth and value investing offers you the opportunity to enjoy higher returns on your investment while reducing a substantial amount of your risk.
-Theoretically, if you employ both a value-investing strategy for buying some stocks while using a growth investing strategy for buying other stocks, you can generate optimal earnings during virtually any economic cycle, and any fluctuations in returns will be more likely to balance out in your favor over time.
+A fusion of growth and value investing offers you the opportunity to enjoy higher returns on your investment while reducing a substantial amount of your risk.
+Theoretically, if you employ both a value investing strategy for buying some stocks while using a growth investing strategy for buying other stocks, you can generate optimal earnings during virtually any economic cycle, and any fluctuations in returns will be more likely to balance out in your favor over time.

 An index investing strategy is usually followed by investing in mutual funds or exchange-traded funds that are designed to reflect the performance of a major stock index such as the S&P 500 or the FTSE 100.

 Each investor has to discover their own personal stock investment strategies that best suit their individual wants or needs, as well as their investment “personality”.
 You may find that combining the three approaches discussed here is what works best for you.
 The investing strategy or strategies you employ will often change during the course of your life as your financial situation and goals shift.
 Don’t be afraid to shake things up a bit and diversify the ways in which you invest, but strive to always maintain a firm grasp on what your investment approach entails and how it will likely affect your portfolio and your finances.